openbikesensor/proto/README.md

 # OpenBikeSensor Recording Format

+**Note:** The contents of this repository are current a draft.
+Don't use this for important projects yet, as things might still change, and quickly.

-This repository contains the files and definitions necessary to work with binary recordings created by and for OpenBikeSensor devices, software and compatible projects.
+This repository contains the files and definitions necessary to work with **binary** recordings created by and for OpenBikeSensor devices, software and compatible projects.

-The goal is to provide a standardized yet extensible format that can be used by any programmer to extend the system to their needs.
-Most application parts will be compatible with each other by implementing this format.
+🔍 Looking for the **CSV** Format description?
+This is not it, [look here instead](https://github.com/openbikesensor/OpenBikeSensorFirmware/blob/master/docs/software/firmware/csv_format.md).

 ## Quick start